spectrocloud/terraform-provider-spectrocloud/docs/resources/ssh_key.md

 ### Required

 - `name` (String) The name of the SSH key resource.
 - `ssh_key` (String, Sensitive) The SSH key value.
 This is the public key that will be used to access the cluster.
-Must be a valid RSA or DSA public key in PEM format.
+Must be in the [Authorized Keys](https://www.ssh.com/academy/ssh/authorized-keys-openssh#format-of-the-authorized-keys-file) format, such as `ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDZ...`

 ### Optional